 Easy Sheet Pan Nachos with Queso

-Always a crowd pleaser, these nachos are sure to satisfy every taste bud!
-Tortilla chips and shredded cheese (or a queso topping) are the basis of this dish and can be made vegan, vegetarian, or loaded with as much meat as you want.
+Always a crowd-pleaser, these nachos are sure to satisfy every taste bud!
+Tortilla chips and shredded cheese (or a queso topping) are the basis of any good nacho recipe and can be made vegan, vegetarian, or loaded with as much meat as you want.
 In addition, you can top them with whatever toppings sound good to you.

 This guacamole can be whipped up in a flash as it’s only three steps!
 Taking only ten minutes to make, most of the ingredients are household items.
 The fresh lime juice will really set the flavor apart from any other guacamole your guests have tasted.